GambitGamesLLC/unity-neuroguide-energy/README.md

 void OnRecievingRewardChanged( bool isRecievingReward );

 /// <summary>
-/// Called 60 times a second by the NeuroGuideExperience with the latest normalized value of how far the user is from reaching the end goal of the experience
+/// Called 60 times a second by the NeuroGuideAnimationExperience with the latest normalized value of how far the user is from reaching the end goal of the experience
 /// </summary>
-/// <param name="system">The current normalized value (0-1) of how far we are in the NeuroGuide experience</param>
+/// <param name="system">The current normalized value (0-1) of how far we are in the NeuroGuide animation experience</param>
 void OnDataUpdate( float normalizedValue );
 ```